MSPH, Environmental Health Sciences, Tulane University;

 - Aerosol Ecology & Transmission of Infectious Diseases

 - Vaccine and Therapeutics Evaluation using Advanced Aerosol Infection Models

-Dr. Roy presently is an Professor of Microbiology and Immunology and a core scientist at the Tulane National Primate Research Center, Division of Microbiology.
-His primary faculty appointment is within the Tulane University School of Medicine Department of Microbiology and Immunology.
-He also serves as the Director of the Infectious Disease Aerobiology scientific core located within the Division of Microbiology at the TNPRC.
+Dr. Roy presently is a professor of microbiology and immunology in the Tulane School of Medicine.
+He also serves as a core scientist directing the Infectious Disease Aerobiology scientific core, located within the Division of Microbiology at the Tulane National Primate Research Center.

 Dr. Roy is a career aerobiologist focused on respiratory health and the aerobiology of airborne infectious diseases; specifically on gaining a better understanding of aerosol infection in the context of the development and application of preclinical disease models; the majority of efforts are directed in the use of the nonhuman primate for this purpose.
 The practical application of this research has been and continues to be enabling advanced pathogenesis studies as well as medical product evaluation.
 His laboratory works with a diverse array of infectious and highly toxic agents considered biological threat agents rather than a singular focus on a particular class or agent.